Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share positive health tips.

-Stress During the Holidays
+Stress During Celebrations

-Walks Are Pleasurable Memories
+Walks Are Good for You and Pleasurable

 Do You Like Taking Walks

 I have shared many ideas with clients on the importance of walking after gorging oneself.
 I encourage them to take a walk sometime between three to five hours after a huge holiday meal.
-I stress the importance that they walk for at least 30 minutes but 45 minutes is best.
+I stress the importance that they walk for at least 30 minutes, but 45 minutes is best.
 My family did not once wait hours after stuffing ourselves.
 We hit a good pace once we had the dishes cleaned up, perhaps 30 minutes afterward.
-No matter how you look at it, taking a walk after indulging large meal benefits the body.
+No matter how you look at it, taking a walk after indulging in a large meal benefits the body.

 Three Miles Per Hour

-You don't have to hike up a mountain or race walk to the nearest fitness club.
-Create a pace of three miles per hour.
-At that speed, you can hold a decent conversation with your family and friends and avoid being out of breath and having to rest.
-The aerobic activity after gorging yourself will begin to burn carbohydrates that would have otherwise remained around the body.
+Wear decent, comfortable walking shoes.
+Avoid any shoe with a heel.
+Cross-training or shoes designed for walking are best.
+At that three miles per hour, you can hold a decent conversation with your family and friends and avoid being out of breath and having to rest.
+The aerobic activity after overeating will begin to burn carbohydrates that would have otherwise remained around the body.

 Burn Calories While You Walk

-If you didn’t walk after you overindulged, don’t worry about it, because walking the next day on an empty stomach might do the trick.
+If you didn’t walk after you overindulged, don’t worry about it because walking the next day on an empty stomach might do the trick.
 Set up a time to meet with your friends and family.
 Take a nice walk in a park, by the river, or around a lake.

 © 2017 Kenna McHugh